cisagov/Malcolm/docs/aws.md

 $ aws ec2 create-security-group \
     --group-name malcolm-sg \
     --description "Malcolm SG"
 ```

 * Set inbound [security group rules](https://docs.aws.amazon.com/vpc/latest/userguide/security-group-rules.html)
     - These rules will allow SSH and HTTPS access from the address(es) specified
+        - The SSH port (`22`) may be omitted when only connecting to the instance via [Session Manager](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/connect-to-an-amazon-ec2-instance-by-using-session-manager.html)
     - Replace `#.#.#.#` with the public IP address(es) (i.e., addresses which will be allowed to connect to the Malcolm instance via SSH and HTTPS) in the following commands

 ```bash